xcp-ng/xcp-ng-org/docs/storage/storage.md

 - This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see [Additional packages](../management/additional-packages)).
 You will also need to be careful about system updates and upgrades.
 :::

-You can use this to connect to an existing Ceph storage over RBD, and configure it as a shared SR for all your hosts in the pool.
-This driver uses LVM (lvm) as generic driver and expects that the Ceph RBD volume is already connected to one or more hosts.
+You can use this to connect to an existing Ceph storage over <abbr title="RADOS Block Device">RBD</abbr>, and configure it as a shared <abbr title="Storage Repository">SR</abbr> for all your hosts in the pool.
+This driver uses <abbr title="Logical Volume Manager">LVM</abbr> as generic driver and expects that the Ceph <abbr title="RADOS Block Device">RBD</abbr> volume is already connected to one or more hosts.

-Known issue: this SR is not allowed to be used for HA state metadata due to LVM backend restrictions within XAPI drivers, so if you want to use HA, you will need to create another type of storage for HA metadata
+Known issue: this <abbr title="Storage Repository">SR</abbr> is not allowed to be used for HA state metadata due to <abbr title="Logical Volume Manager">LVM</abbr> backend restrictions within XAPI drivers, so if you want to use HA, you will need to create another type of storage for HA metadata

 Since most of the Centos repositories have been deprecated, you need to add the Vault repository before installing.